 Introduction

-The Chesapeake Bay Agreement has a goal to ensure that the Bay and its rivers are free of effects of toxic contaminants on living resources and human health.
+The 2014Chesapeake Bay Watershed Agreement includes a goal to ensure that the Bay and its rivers are free of effects of toxic contaminants on living resources and human health.
 The two associated outcomes are (1) research and (2) policy and prevention.
 Toxic contaminants that enter the Chesapeake Bay and its watershed harm aquatic life, compromise the economic value of its living resources and present risk to human health.
-In the 2014 Chesapeake Watershed Agreement, the Chesapeake Bay Program identified a desired outcome to “Continually improve practices and controls that reduce and prevent the effects of toxic contaminants below levels that harm aquatic systems and humans.”
+In the 2014 Chesapeake Bay Watershed Agreement, the Chesapeake Bay Program identified a desired outcome to “Continually improve practices and controls that reduce and prevent the effects of toxic contaminants below levels that harm aquatic systems and humans.”
 Because there are many contaminants of potential concern, the partners decided to identify a group of contaminants – polychlorinated biphenyls (PCBs) - for which to begin to develop a comprehensive strategy to reduce the amount that enters the Bay and watershed.
 PCBs are chemicals that accumulate in fish and are most often the primary reason for fish consumption advisories in the Bay.
 The outcome statement went on, therefore, to include “Build on existing programs to reduce the amount and effects of PCBs in the Bay and watershed.”
-This strategy is the start of identifying management approaches that use regulatory and non-regulatory programs to advance the reduction of the amount of PCBs entering the Bay and watershed.
+This strategy identifies management approaches that use regulatory and non-regulatory programs to reduce the amount of PCBs entering the Bay and its watershed.

 The outcome statement also directs the Chesapeake Bay Program to “Use research findings to evaluate the implementation of additional policies, programs and practices for other contaminants that need to be further reduced or eliminated.”
 It was recognized that developing a comprehensive PCB strategy is a significant undertaking but it is only a starting point.
-The partnership will apply its collective abilities to reducing inputs of other contaminants of concern including but not limited to mercury, pesticides, polycyclic aromatic hydrocarbons, known and suspected endocrine disruptors, and microplastics.
+The partnership will apply its collective abilities to reduce inputs of other contaminants of concern including but not limited to mercury, pesticides, polycyclic aromatic hydrocarbons, known and suspected endocrine disruptors, and microplastics.
 The results of the research-oriented toxic contaminants outcome will be used along with current information on policies and programs to develop strategies to address other contaminants, which will be reflected in future iterations of this strategy.

 Goal, Outcome and Baseline